Niagara Movement: Opposition

 Booker T. Washington and his supporters tried to discourage growth of this rival movement.
 Washington, Thomas Fortune, and Charles Anderson met after learning of the Movement's formation, and agreed to suppress news of it in the black press.
 They acquired supporters in Archibald Grimké and Kelly Miller, two moderates who had been friendly with Trotter, but had not been invited by Du Bois to the convention (Grimké was hired by Fortune's New York Age).
 The Age editorialized that the Movement was little more than an attempt to tear down the house that Washington had labored to set up.
 A Boston supporter of Washington convinced the printer of Trotter's Guardian to withdraw his services, but Trotter managed to continue printing anyway.
 Prominent white activists, including Francis Jackson Garrison and Oswald Garrison Villard (family of abolitionist William Lloyd Garrison, a hero of Trotter), refused to attend Trotter-organized commemorations of their father's birth centennial.
 They chose a celebration organized by Bookerites.

 Despite Washington's attempts at suppression, Du Bois reported at the end of 1905 that a number of black publications had published accounts of the Movement's activities, and it received further publicity as a consequence of Bookerite press attacks against it.
 Washington also attacked the Constitution League, a multi-racial civil rights group that was also opposed to his accommodationist policies.
-The Movement made common cause with this organization.
+The Niagara Movement made common cause with this organization.